Causal Explanations of Structural Causal Models: Introduction

-In their seminal book, \citet{pearl2018book} argue that causal reasoning is the most important factor for machines to achieve true human-level intelligence.
-The same has been pointed out recently by \citet{hofman2021integrating} who argue that systems that are efficient in both causality and interpretations are need of the hour.
-Questions of the form ”What if?” and ”Why?” have been shown to be used by children to learn and explore their external environment~\citep{gopnik2012scientific,buchsbaum2012power} and are essential for human survival \citep{byrne2016counterfactual}.
-These humane forms of causal inferences are part of the human mental model (HMM) which can be defined as the illustration of one's thought process (regarding the understanding of world dynamics, see discussions in \citet{simon1961modeling,nersessian1992theoretician,chakraborti2017plan}).
-All these views make the understanding and reasoning about causality an inherently important problem.
+Now the question arises, what would constitute a good explanation inline with human reasoning?
+In their seminal book, \citet{pearl2018book} argue that causal reasoning is the most important factor for machines to achieve true human-level intelligence and ultimately constitutes the way humans reason.
+Several works in cognitive science are indeed in support of Pearl's counterfactual theory of causation as a great tool to capture important aspects of human reasoning \citep{gerstenberg2015whether,gerstenberg2017eye} and thereby also how humans provide explanations \citep{lagnado2013causal}.
+The authors in \citet{hofman2021integrating} even argue that systems that are efficient in both causality and explanations are need of the hour.
+Questions of the form ``What if?'' and ``Why?'' have been shown to be used by children to learn and explore their external environment~\citep{gopnik2012scientific,buchsbaum2012power} and are essential for human survival \citep{byrne2016counterfactual}.
+These humane forms of causal inferences are part of the human mental model which can be defined as the illustration of one's thought process regarding the understanding of world dynamics (see also discussions in \citet{simon1961modeling,nersessian1992theoretician,chakraborti2017plan}).
+All these views make understanding and reasoning about causality an inherently important problem and suggest that what we truly seek is a causal variant of XIL in which the explanations of the model are grounded in a causal model and the user is also allowed to give feedback about causal facts.

-While acknowledging the difficulty of the problem we address it pragmatically, similar to new strides in causal interpretations that were shown for counterfactuals \citep{karimi2020algorithmic} but more broadly since we leverage qualitative knowledge on the Structural Causal Model (SCM; \citet{pearl2009causality}).
-Hence our naming: \emph{Structural Causal Interpretation} (SCI).
-To provide a further perspective onto ML and causality as a whole, recent works argued \emph{pro} causal ML \citep{scholkopf2021toward,cui2022stable}.
-Our work is inline with these previous insights but approaches the establishment of common ground in a reverse thought process.
-Namely, we start with interpretations (as goal to explainable artificial intelligence; XAI) and then ground those in SCM.
-This ultimately suggests that XAI essentially requires machine learning to learn causal models, as should become clear through this paper.

-The motivation behind this work is to move beyond black-box and vision based methods as commonly found in XAI.
-Although there exist some works such as explanatory interactive learning (XIL; e.g\ \citet{teso2019explanatory} and ``Clever Hans'' methods~\citep{lapuschkin2019unmasking,stammer2021right} that do move beyond basic methods (like heat maps for image data), we can now provide natural language expressible (thus, human understandable) interpretations with SCI.
-XIL methods can fix ``Clever Hans'' like moments but are overly dependent on the expert provided explanations.
-SCIs provide an elegant way to circumvent ``Clever Hans'' moments while avoiding external factors such as expert explanations.
-Thus, we set the foundation for further research into making (neural) models lacking causal semantics possibly more causal.